How to Keep Your Nonprofit Compliant in Colorado

 When is the Colorado charitable registration renewal deadline?

-In Colorado, the annual renewal deadline is 4 months after your fiscal year end.
-Extensions of 90 days are available upon request.
-Note: Due 15th day of 5th month after fiscal year end (aligns with IRS 990 due date)
+In Colorado, the annual renewal deadline is 4 months and 15 days after your fiscal year end.
+Extensions of up to 90 days are available; consult the Secretary of State, Charities and Fundraisers for how the extension is requested or honored.
+Note: Annual renewal due 15th day of 5th month after fiscal year end (FYE+135d) per Colo.
+Rev. Stat. §6-16-104.
+E.g., December 31 FYE → May 15 due.
+June 30 FYE → November 15 due.
+Auto-extends 3 months if IRS Form 990 extension obtained.

-What documents are required for Colorado charitable registration?
+What documents are required for Colorado charitable registration renewal?

-For Colorado charitable registration renewal, you typically need: Articles of Incorporation, Bylaws, IRS Determination Letter, IRS Form 990.
+For Colorado charitable registration renewal, you typically need: IRS Form 990.

 Are there any exemptions from Colorado charitable registration?